icsteffe/ml-docker-project/README.md

 # MLOps Project 2: DistilBERT Hyperparameter Tuning

 A complete MLOps pipeline for training DistilBERT on GLUE tasks with automated hyperparameter tuning and experiment tracking.
-This project adapts a Jupyter notebook into a production-ready containerized training system.

 ## Quick Setup

-### Local Development
 ```bash
 # 1. Clone and navigate to project
 cd mlops-project2